 The output should be something like:

-Log files on the container that you might wish to check include:
+Other log files on the container that you might wish to check, in declining order of importance, are:

 - Other files in